WIDER IMAGE-Busts of leaders a hit in China's porcelain capital ahead of key anniversary | Devdiscourse

 Chinese ceramic artist Feng Chengren works alongside the country's top leaders in his shop in eastern China.
 Their smooth faces, lightly tanned by the soil of nearby riverbanks, smile benignly at lines of customers.

 "I make statues of whoever is in power.
-I've done Mao, Deng Xiaoping and Jiang Zemin," he said.
-Business has been brisk this year as China prepares to celebrate in October the 70th anniversary of its founding as the People's Republic of China.
+I've done Mao, Deng Xiaoping, and Jiang Zemin," he said.
+The business has been brisk this year as China prepares to celebrate in October the 70th anniversary of its founding as the People's Republic of China.

 Outside Feng's studio, there are few busts of President Xi Jinping - China's most powerful leader in decades.
 (Click https://reut.rs/2mYqVkS to see a picture package of the busts of Chinese leaders)